dvyne10/sourcerers-leagueMgmt/README.md

 - `yarn dev` to run the project using vite.

 # frontend project structure
+- routes folder contains files associated with routing in the app
+- components folder contains components files
+- context is for managing state and data for the whole app

 # backend project structure
 - the routes folder for all the basic routing of the app